If you revel in that first sip of coffee in the morning, then you’ll be delighted to hear about all the best coffee shops in Chicago.

-Bright and airy coffee houses in Bucktown & Lincoln Park known for their health-conscious fare and delicious Turkish coffee
+Bright and airy coffee houses in Bucktown & Lincoln Square known for their health-conscious fare and delicious Turkish coffee

-Oromo is an innovative coffee house known for its health-conscious approach to food and drinks.
-Turkish coffee is Oromo’s specialty, which is a super strong and rich coffee with a slight coffee ground texture to it.
+Oromo Cafe is an innovative coffee house known for its health-conscious approach to food and drinks.
+Turkish coffee is Oromo Cafe’s specialty, which is a super strong and rich coffee with a slight coffee ground texture to it.
 If you’re a coffee aficionado, this is a must-try, and you can order it in different ways, with various spices or milk blends.

-The atmosphere at Oromo is bright and airy while still being cozy and quiet, which is great for getting work done.
-Since there are locations in Bucktown and Lincoln Park, I highly recommend putting either on your Chicago itinerary.
+The atmosphere at Oromo Cafe is bright and airy while still being cozy and quiet, which is great for getting work done.
+Since there are locations in Bucktown and Lincoln Square, I highly recommend putting either on your Chicago itinerary.